chrisryan91/PremierLeagueTable/README.md

 The fixtures worksheet contains rows for each game of the season.

-There are nine headers in the fixtures worksheet:
+There are no headers but each column represents in the fixtures worksheet:

 1. The match number
 2. The matchday number